 Registration of Trademarks in Finland

 Trademarks may be registered in Finland, in the EU or as international trademarks in the so-called Madrid system.
-The registering authority in Finland is the National Board of Patents and Registration of Finland.
+The registering authority in Finland is the Finnish Patent and Registration Office.
 The registration systems vary somewhat in different countries.

 Registration of trademarks in Finland

-The protection process relating to trademarks is in Finland started by filing a trademark application with the National Board of Patents and Registration of Finland.
+The protection process relating to trademarks is in Finland started by filing a trademark application with the Finnish Patent and Registration Office.
 In addition to the details of the applicant, the application contains information concerning the trademark to be protected and the goods or services for which the trademark is to be protected, i.e. the goods or services in the marketing of which one wishes to obtain the right to deny others from using similar trademarks (exclusive right to the trademark).

-During the application process, the National Board of Patents and Registration of Finland examines whether the trademark is registrable.
+During the application process, the Finnish Patent and Registration Office examines whether the trademark is registrable.
 In case the patent office discovers obstacles for the trademark, it issues an official action that needs to be responded to within the prescribed time.
 The most typical obstacles for trademark registrations include the following: